Team

 Antje Monshausen

-Policy Advisor for Tourism and Development at Bread for the World
+Head of the Economy and Sustainability Department at Bread for the World

 Antje is chairwoman of the international multi-stakeholder initiative Roundtable Human Rights in Tourism e.V, vice-chair of the children’s rights organization ECPAT Germany, and a member of the certification council of TourCert.
-Further, she is active in the international initiative “Transforming Tourism” in which civil society organizations from all around the world are demanding the transformation of tourism in line with the 2030 Agenda for Sustainable Development.
+Besides, she is active in the international initiative “Transforming Tourism,” in which civil society organizations from all around the world are demanding the transformation of tourism in line with the 2030 Agenda for Sustainable Development.

 Emma Saavedra